Lament (Chapter 1)

 Caroline’s story is that she has worked as a biology professor, the chief executive officer (CEO) of a startup company, the president of a nonprofit, a private tutor, a technical writer, a research scientist, a consultant, and a communications expert.

-Caroline maintains a blog, Rambling Ruminations, and is the author or coauthor of 15 books, including the related five-star and award-winning WWII series books, Brave Face: The Inspiring WWII Memoir of a Dutch/German Child, and Unforgivable: Through a Child’s Eyes.
+Caroline maintains a blog, Rambling Ruminations, and is the author or coauthor of 15 books, including the related five-star and award-winning WWII series books, Brave Face: The Inspiring WWII Memoir of a Dutch/German Child, Unforgivable: Through a Child’s Eyes, and the upcoming The Truth was Different.

 Caroline is married to Richard and has four grown children and eight grandchildren.